AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 _'How many questions were asked?'...
 I guess this is a metric of sorts..._

-Zero questions means that either everyone knew everything already, or they were being dictated to, or they couldn't wait to get out of the room.
-Having some good quality questions that enhance understanding and even expose interesting and pertinent discussion are good questions, and are indicative of an interested group.
+Zero questions means that either everyone knew everything already, or they were being spoken at, or they couldn't wait to get out of the room/didn't want to entertain an answer to their question, or didn't feel comfortable asking the question.
+Having some good quality questions that enhance understanding and even expose interesting and pertinent discussion are good questions, and are indicative of an interested, and culturally engaged group.

 ## Softer team metrics
 #### Team temperament (the imposter of triumph and disaster)